 The Cantonese title Maang5 Lung5 Gwo3 Gong1 (Dir.
-Bruce Lee; 1972) is aesthetically fully controlled by the leading actor Bruce Lee (1940-73) himself, and it's the largest box office hit in Hong Kong among all Bruce Lee action martial arts films.
+Bruce Lee; 1972) is aesthetically fully controlled by the leading actor Bruce Lee (32 yo; 1940-73) himself, and it's the largest box office hit in Hong Kong among all Bruce Lee action martial arts films.

 Although his actually completed Hong Kong films of 1970s are only four films such as The Big Boss (1971); Fist of Fury (1972); Way of the Dragon (1972) and Enter the Dragon (1973).
-His featured films formed the 1970s' Hong Kong Martial Arts Kung Fu movie genre wave after the 1960s' Shaw Brothers Studio's Mandarine Costume Play Martial Arts films of King Fu and Chang Cheh.
+His featured films formed the new wave of 1970s' Hong Kong Martial Arts Kung Fu movie genre after the 1960s' Shaw Brothers Studio's Mandarin Costume Play Martial Arts films of King Fu and Chang Cheh.

-And Akira Kurosawa and Zatoichi series influenced their martial arts genre films, and then they developed it to more supernaturally exaggerated complex wired actions, actual martial arts-skill based actors and brutally realistic tendency of tragedy.
+Besides this, Akira Kurosawa and Zatoichi series apparently influenced their martial arts genre films, and then they had developed it to more supernaturally exaggerated complex wired actions, actual martial arts-skill based actors and brutally realistic tendency of violence.

 As the result, they actually exceeded Japan cinema in terms of visual appearance.
-The extremely super realistic actions and extremely realistic reactions are aesthetic tendency of Hong Kong filmmakers on how they absorb other cultural background film practices.
+The extremely super-realistic actions and extreme exaggerations of violence are an aesthetic tendency of Hong Kong filmmakers on how they absorb other cultural background film practices.
 This degree of freedom of form and style on cinematic expression is quite attractive for anyone even under the highly individualist-capitalist ideology.

-The Wrecking Crew (1968) was Chuck Norris' film debut as a uncredited role in fact.
-His best one is also this film in terms of fighting sequence at Colosseum.
+The Wrecking Crew (1968) was Chuck Norris' film debut as an uncredited role.
+His best one is also this film in terms of the fighting sequence at Colosseum.
 In fact, they did not play any actual Kung Fu fight out there, that was dealt by studio shooting separately.

 Besides this, Bruce Lee's role Tang Lung intends to avoid killing anyone during all fight scenes in this film.
 This psychological tendency is obviously expressed in his acting and facial performance even after he kills Colt who refuses his mercy during the Colosseum battle.

-Viewing Bruce Lee film at Hong Kong cinema is a special cinematic experience for fans and professionals.
-I actually enjoyed the 2015 remastered Blu Ray version of this film screening at cinema.
+Viewing a Bruce Lee film at Hong Kong cinema is a special cinematic experience for fans and professionals.
+I actually enjoyed the 2015 remastered Blu-Ray version of this film screening at cinema.
 Only one con is that cinematography failed to keep control on its depth of focus, a focus puller issue is severe during viewing of shots of this film.
-I don't think Tadashi Nishimoto did a professional cinematography for this film.
-Focus flaws are pretty obvious and it makes restoration harder than classical silent films which professionally dealt their depth of focus.
-Focus issue can not be improved by post production.
+I don't think Tadashi Nishimoto did professional cinematography for this film.
+Focus flaws are pretty obvious and it makes restoration harder than classical silent films which professionally dealt with their depth of focus.
+Unfortunately, focus issues cannot be improved by post production.

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.